by Enid Blyton; Mary Pollock

 Published by George Newnes Limited.
 2nd.
 1945

-Almost very good condition in a almost very good dustwrapper.
+Very good condition in a very good dustwrapper.
 Smuggler Ben was really a fisherboy who loved pretending to be a smuggler.
 Orange cloth, red titles and small vignette to front cover.
 Tower House Series.
 Written under the name of Mary Pollock, a pseudonym of Enid Blyton.

 We have 1 other version of this book in stock.

 - Smuggler Ben was really a fisherboy who loved pretending to be a smuggler and spent his time exploring the cliff and caves and rowing about in his boat.
 Hilary, Frances and Alec met him while they were on holiday and made friends with him.

 - One day while they were poking about in some caves they stumbled across three spies.